Humans of Gardiner Haskins - Steve WilliamsApril 3rd, 2019

 With an emphasis on customer and community always in mind, this focus is maintained with Gardiner Haskins’ charitable efforts.
 Recent charity projects have included work with local project The Big Yellow Bus who provide safe sleeping spaces for Cirencester’s homeless community.

 The focus for Gardiner Haskins’ 2019 charitable efforts in Cirencester will be fundraising for Maggie’s Cheltenham.
 The charity provides help and support for those affected by cancer.
-This is a cause very close to the heart of all staff at the store as the charity supported staff member Lesley Lee during her own recent (and successful) battle with cancer.
+This is a cause very close to the heart of all staff at the store as the charity supported staff member Lesley Lee during her own battle with cancer.
+Lesley unfortunately passed away from her illness in 2020 but she enjoyed fundraising for Maggie's until the end.

 About Maggie’s Cheltenham